withsophie/be_sophie/docs/en/about/slogan.md

 # Vision and Slogans

-> team of WithSophie @ Jul 24
-​​
 ## SLOGAN

 ![May the sophie be with you.](/img/slogan_social.png)

 ## VISION

-We and you inspire human thinking to be more diverse and profound with Sophie.
+> We and you inspire human thinking to be more diverse and profound with Sophie.

 ## ABOUT CURIOSITY

-You take the blue pill, the story ends.
+> You take the blue pill, the story ends.
-You take the red pill, you stay in wonderland and
+> You take the red pill, you stay in wonderland and
-I show you how deep the rabbit hole goes.
+> I show you how deep the rabbit hole goes.

 ## ABOUT SOCIAL

-Create a great thought with sophie,
+> Create a great thought with sophie,
-Become a great sophie with thoughts.
+> Become a great sophie with thoughts.

 ## ABOUT METHODOLOGY

-Thinking without trains is nonsense.
+> Thinking without trains is nonsense.
-Thinking without knowledges is fantasy.
+> Thinking without knowledges is fantasy.